-DH Lepper Trust operates a 'farrow to finish' piggery breeding and fattening unit.
-The approximate weights and numbers of the pigs are shown in Table 1 below and the location of the piggery, land and wastewater treatment system within the Lepperton Township is shown in Figure 1.
+The Trust operates a 'farrow to finish' piggery breeding and fattening unit.
+The approximate weights and numbers of the pigs are shown in Table 1 below and the location of the piggery, land and wastewater treatment system within the Lepperton Township are shown in Figure 1.